 What is a torn page?

 It is a page that was incorrectly written.
-We could say Torn Page Detection writes a bit for every 512 bytes in the page and it allows you to detect when the page is not successfully written to disk, but does not tell you if the data stored to disk is actually correct as a couple of bytes may have been written incorrectly.
+We could say Torn Page Detection writes a bit for every 512 bytes on the page.
+It helps detect a page that is not successfully written to disk.
+But, it does not tell if the data stored to disk is actually correct as a couple of bytes may have been written incorrectly.

 What is the error message for the torn page error?

 2015-08-05 16:51:18.90 spid17 Error: 823, Severity: 24, State: 2

 How can I detect torn page IO error?

 You can detect these errors when you run the CHECKDB command in your database.